Was it possible for Tarzan and Canler to have autos in 1893 Rhinelander, Wisconsin?

 The Problem of "Driving North"

-• 1893 Status: In 1893, Case was focused on the World's Columbian Exposition in Chicago, showcasing their steam expertise.
-Although they weren't mass-producing steam cars yet, their engineers were the ones local inventors turned to for parts and boiler.
+- 1893 Status: In 1893, Case was focused on the World's Columbian Exposition in Chicago, showcasing their steam expertise.
+Although they weren't mass-producing steam cars yet, their engineers were the ones local inventors turned to for parts and boilers.

 While the state of Wisconsin was a pioneer in steam technology—having built the first light self-propelled steam vehicle in the U.S. (the "Spark") in 1873 in Racine—the rugged terrain of the Northwoods meant that automobiles arrived much later than in the southern part of the state.